 Eugenie Detroit

-Eugenie: You moved to start a whole new home and life here, while also starting a home textile business of your own.
+eugenie: You moved to start a whole new home and life here, while also starting a home textile business of your own.
 Is there a connection between those two events?

 Anjali: That’s a really nice question.
 I had previously done a lot of work in the fashion industry before moving here, especially for designers out in LA, but I found there is something special about home goods that allows for more space to experiment with material processes and techniques.
 I also found that it helped empower the artisans as well, as many of them had never worked on home goods before.
 Studio Variously was their first experience with it, so they gave me a chance and we truly started our journey together.